Pests and Diseases

 In many parts of central and northern New England the roundheaded appletree borer, Saperda candida, is the number one enemy of young apple, crabapple and quince trees.
 If you are growing young apple trees in these locations, you must protect your trees from this pest.
 Farther south and north the borer may not be a pest.
 If you don’t know if they are a problem in your area, check with any grower near you: they’ll know.
 Otherwise, err on the side of caution.
 The borer does not endanger other fruit trees or ornamentals.

 Borer beetles lay eggs under the bark near the base of the tree.
 The developing larvae tunnel through the wood, eventually weakening the tree until it falls over.
-The trouble sign is small deposits of orange sawdust, called frass, at the base of the tree, usually appearing in June or July.
-Locate the hole or soft spot in the trunk and insert a wire until you locate and kill the larvae.
-Cut away soft, spongy pockets with a knife.
-Even serious carving is less harmful to the tree than leaving the larvae alive inside.
-Left unchecked, borers usually mean death for your trees.
+The trouble sign is small deposits of orange sawdust, called frass, at the base of the tree.
+Check lower trunks for frass and tunneling in late May, and again in September.
+Left unchecked, borers usually mean death for young trees.